 As we were leaving, Mr. Jeju explained that the number of sticks placed at the entrance was indicative of how long the owner would be away.
 If the owner leaves for a long period there will be three sticks up, if at home, the sticks would be down and finally if two sticks are up it means that they will be back that same day.

 Dol hareubang, also known as the ‘granfather statues’ are only found on Jeju Island and are believed to offer protection and ward off demons.
 These stoned statues with firmly closed mouths stand with shoulders raised high and hands gathered at the stomach.
 One usually has its right hand raised, while the other has its left hand raised.
 Mr. Jeju explained that one represented strength and the other intelligence but according to Korean literature, one represents a civil official because paintbrushes are held with a right hand and the other a military officer because a bow and spear are held with the left hand.
+Out of all the things to do on Jeju Island, spending time with Mr. Jeju was my favourite.

 Things to do on Jeju Island: See the Canola Flower Fields